How to Compost at Home: A Ultimate Guide for Beginners

 What can’t be composted?

-How to Compost?
+How to Compost at Home?

 Step 1: Make a compost pile or bin

-Composting is much easier to achieve if you live not in an apartment in the city, but in a house with a yard on the outskirts of the city.
-You can dig a hole in a shady spot in the back garden, but a compost bin is ideal.
+Composting is much easier to achieve if you have a yard in a house.
+You can dig a hole in a shady spot in the back garden, or prepare a compost bin.
 If your pet dog is naughty, it may pee and poop in your compost and even destroy your compost heap.
 A compost bin with height and fenced barriers avoids this well.
-Therefore, it is recommended that you make a space in the garden or prepare a box as your composting device to make the first step of composting.

 Step 2: Collect and shred compost items